KFKB: KFTI and KLIO

 On April 3, 2001, the call letters were changed to KFTI.
-On May 27, 2010, at 12:30 p.m., after nearly 50 years of country music programming, the station changed call letters to KLIO and switched to oldies programming, airing music from the late 1950s through the early 1980s, with an emphasis on mid-'60s through mid-'70s.
+On May 27, 2010, at 12:30 p.m., after nearly 50 years of country music programming, the station changed call letters to KLIO and switched to oldies programming, airing music from the late 1950s through the early 1980s, with an emphasis on mid-1960s through mid-1970s.
 The station was an affiliate of Scott Shannon's True Oldies Channel, and also aired period American Top 40 with Casey Kasem programs.

-At midnight on September 30, 2013, KLIO switched from "True Oldies" to ESPN Deportes programming.
+At midnight on September 30, 2013, KLIO switched from "True Oldies" to ESPN Deportes Radio programming.
 Journal Communications and the E. W. Scripps Company announced on July 30, 2014, that the two companies were merging, creating a new broadcast company under the E. W. Scripps Company name that would own their combined broadcast properties, including KLIO.
 The transaction was slated to be completed in 2015, pending shareholder and regulatory approvals.

-At midnight on October 22, 2014, KLIO switched from "ESPN Deportes" back to Classic Country, now simulcasting KFTI-FM, which Journal Communications was selling to Envision, a non-profit low vision advocacy group, in order to meet ownership requirements, as the Scripps buyout nullified the grandfathered ownership clause Journal had.
+At midnight on October 22, 2014, KLIO switched from ESPN Deportes Radio back to classic country, now simulcasting KFTI-FM, which Journal Communications was selling to Envision, a non-profit low vision advocacy group, in order to meet ownership requirements, as the Scripps buyout nullified the grandfathered ownership clause Journal had.
 The format and KFTI call letters were restored after a 4½-year absence.
 The simulcast lasted until the sale of KFTI-FM was approved on December 12, 2014.

 Scripps exited radio in 2018 and the Wichita stations went to SummitMedia in a four-market, $47 million deal completed on November 1, 2018.

+On January 16, 2026, KFTI went silent due to transmitter problems because of copper theft.
+On August 28, 2026, Ad Astra Per Aspera Broadcasting acquired KFTI from SummitMedia; concurrently, the station filed to change its call sign back to KFKB, which became effective on September 4, 2026.